You are considering filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy in Orlando. Bankruptcy is a common debt relief choice.

 Chapter 7 bankruptcy is the most common consumer bankruptcy in the United States.
 People appreciate the simplicity of Chapter 7 bankruptcy, the cost of the Chapter 7 bankruptcy, and the speed of debt relief.
 For example, in Orlando, you could get debt relief in about 120 days with a Chapter 7 bankruptcy.

-One of the challenges of Chapter 7 bankruptcy in Orlando is that you have to qualify (which you can estimate below).
+One of the challenges of Chapter 7 bankruptcy in Orlando is that you have to qualify.
 In order to qualify in Orlando, you often have to pass the Florida bankruptcy means test.
 You can estimate that qualification below in Orlando.
 Let’s cover how you can qualify.

 The first part of the means test is to understand your income in relation to the median income levels for Florida.
 It considers the average family size and income.